Meningioma: Surgery

-Meningiomata usually can be surgically resected (removed) and result in a permanent cure if the tumor is superficial on the dural surface and easily accessible.
+Meningiomas usually can be surgically resected (removed) and result in a permanent cure if the tumor is superficial on the dural surface and easily accessible.
 Transarterial embolization has become a standard preoperative procedure in the preoperative management.
 If invasion of the adjacent bone occurs, total removal is nearly impossible.
-It is rare for benign meningiomata to become malignant.
+It is rare for benign meningiomas to become malignant.

 The probability of a tumor recurring or growing after surgery may be estimated by comparing the tumor's WHO (World Health Organization) grade and by the extent of surgery by the Simpson Criteria.

 Radiation therapy

 Radiation therapy may include photon-beam or proton-beam treatment, or fractionated external beam radiation.
 Radiosurgery may be used in lieu of surgery in small tumors located away from critical structures.
 Fractionated external-beam radiation also can be used as primary treatment for tumors that are surgically unresectable or, for patients who are inoperable for medical reasons.

-Radiation therapy often is considered for WHO grade I meningiomata after subtotal (incomplete) tumor resections.
+Radiation therapy often is considered for WHO grade I meningiomas after subtotal (incomplete) tumor resections.
 The clinical decision to irradiate after a subtotal resection is somewhat controversial, as no class I randomized, controlled trials exist on the subject.
 Numerous retrospective studies, however, have suggested strongly that the addition of postoperative radiation to incomplete resections improves both progression-free survival (i.e. prevents tumor recurrence) and improves overall survival.